World Central Kitchen, Inc.

 World Central Kitchen is a not-for-profit non-governmental organization devoted to providing meals in the wake of natural disasters.
 They use the power of food to nourish communities and strengthen economies through times of crisis and beyond.

-World Central Kitchen has received two grants from the Bain Capital Relief Fund.
-The first in February 2018 to in response to Hurricane Maria in Puerto Rico and the second in September 2019 after Hurricane Dorian wreaked havoc in the Bahamas.
+World Central Kitchen has received three grants from the Bain Capital Relief Fund.
+The first in February 2018 in response to Hurricane Maria in Puerto Rico, the second in September 2019 after Hurricane Dorian wreaked havoc in the Bahamas and the third in December 2021 after Kentucky experienced the most devastating series of tornadoes in the state’s history.

 Hurricane Maria Response